Day Trips from Sarlat: Domme, Beynac & Boat Ride

 Practical Info – Domme

-• Opening hours – The tourist office in the square has updated times for caves & museum.
+Opening hours – The tourist office on the square has the latest times for the cave and the museum.

-• Parking – Paid parking just outside the gates.
-Best to arrive before 10:00 in summer.
+Parking – Paid parking is just outside the gates.
+In summer, arriving before 10:00 makes parking easier.

 "Day trips from Sarlat, Dordogne river view from Domme